jlebar/caroline-portfolio/content/blog/2021/Farewell Picasa/index.md

 I'm going to try using [digiKam](https://www.digikam.org/) as my new photo organization software - we'll see how that goes!
 It lacks the approachable and user-friendly interface of Picasa; but it can export directly to the web and integrate with online services, and it does have direct integration with Google Photos, so if I make an album there, I can directly download it to my external hard drive with digiKam.
 For editing, I will have to use Photoshop or Camera Raw, which always feels like overkill, but is of course the gold standard.
 I don't do much photo editing so it's probably not a big deal.
 Hopefully this will not feel like a downgrade.
 So thanks, Picasa, for your service; I will always appreciate the many years of photo organization that I enjoyed with you.

 {{< img alt="Picasa screenshot - library view" src="20200315-1.jpg" >}}
+Screenshot of the Picasa library view

 {{< img alt="Picasa screenshot - image view" src="20200315-2.jpg" >}}
+Screenshot of the Picasa image view